software-mansion/starknet.py/docs/migration_guide.rst

 Contract.from_address
 ---------------------

-Check out the Guide with the new section `Resolving proxies` to see how to easily use proxies with the Starknet.py.
+Check out the Guide with the new section :ref:`Resolving proxies` to see how to easily use proxies with the Starknet.py.

 0.8.0 Migration guide